citusdata/test-automation/README.md

 # Starting a cluster

-You'll need to have installed the (https://aws.amazon.com/cli/)[AWS CLI].
+You'll need to have installed the [AWS CLI](https://aws.amazon.com/cli/).
 Once that's installed you can run something like:

 `cloudformation/create-stack.sh -k [your keypair name] -s MyStack -a eu-central-1a`